 In a variant called Miller-Fisher syndrome, only a few symptoms develop: Eye movements become paralyzed, walking becomes difficult, and normal reflexes disappear.

 Doctors suspect the diagnosis based on the pattern of symptoms.
 Tests are done to confirm the diagnosis.
 People are admitted to the hospital to have the tests because the syndrome can worsen rapidly and impair the muscles involved in breathing.

-Analysis of cerebrospinal fluid obtained by a spinal tap (lumbar puncture—see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: How a Spinal Tap Is Done), electromyography, nerve conduction studies, and blood tests can help doctors exclude other possible causes of severe weakness, such as transverse myelitis (inflammation of the spinal cord) and spinal cord injuries.
+Analysis of cerebrospinal fluid obtained by a spinal tap (lumbar puncture—see see How a Spinal Tap Is Done), electromyography, nerve conduction studies, and blood tests can help doctors exclude other possible causes of severe weakness, such as transverse myelitis (inflammation of the spinal cord) and spinal cord injuries.
 A combination of high protein levels and few or no white blood cells in the cerebrospinal fluid and characteristic results from electromyography strongly suggest Guillain-Barré syndrome.

 Damage stops progressing within 8 weeks.
 Without treatment, most people improve slowly over several months.
 However, with early treatment, people can improve very quickly—in days or weeks.
 About 30% of adults and even more children with the disorder have residual weakness 3 years after the syndrome began.
 On average, fewer than 2% of people die.

 Guillain-Barré syndrome can worsen rapidly and is a medical emergency.
 People who develop this syndrome should be hospitalized immediately.
 Establishing the diagnosis is crucial because the sooner appropriate treatment is started, the better the chance of a good outcome.